locoframework/loco-js/README.md

 * **@validate** - this class variable contains names of custom validation methods

-* **receivedSignal** - this method is automatically called by an instance of a class, when signal related to this object is received
+* **receivedSignal** - this method is automatically called by an instance of model, when signal related to that object is received

 ### Fetching a collection of resources (pagination)

-Loco-JS requires response from the server in a proper JSON format.
+Loco-JS requires response from the server in a proper JSON format (with **resources** and **count** keys).
 It's described on the [Loco-Rails page](http://github.com/locoframework/loco-rails).
 Here are some examples:

 ```coffeescript
 App.Models.Article.get('all').then (resp) ->